Laser Cutting Paper: A Step-by-Step Guide for Beginners

 Step 4: Set up your laser machine for paper

-Check focus: Activate preview mode and check if the laser is correctly focused.
+Check Focus: Activate preview mode and check if the laser is correctly focused.
 You have two options:

-Recommended paper settings (with LP4):
+Recommended settings for paper (with LP4):

 Resolution: 2k